-- Form of Coverage: This simply refers to whether you’ll be handling co-insurance, or if the insurance company will need to review your dual coverage status.
+- Form of Coverage: This simply refers to whether you’ll handle co-insurance or if the insurance company needs to review your dual coverage status.

 If your claim was denied for any reason, check with your insurance provider to ensure no administrative errors were made.

 Maybe the treatment or service is not covered by your policy or was provided without proper preauthorization.
 You also could have simply missed the filing deadline.
 If not, you may have to re-submit your claim.

 If purchasing an individual health insurance policy is not the best fit for your situation, there are various alternatives you and your loved ones can consider:

 - Employer-Funded Health Care: Many companies or organizations offer their employees employer group insurance plans.
 Some opt-out of these packages, but employees are generally afforded the same rate without health prerequisites.